TheRenegadeCoder/sample-programs-website/sources/programs/baklava/piet/how-to-implement-the-solution.md

     where `m` equals 19, 17, ..., 1.

 If this is enough for you, then just jump to the [Credits section](#credits).
-Otherwise, strap yourself in, and prepare for a very detailed description of that goes through what each codel (code element) does.
+Otherwise, strap yourself in, and prepare for a very detailed description that goes through what each codel (code element) does.

 ## Very Detailed Description